-Supreme Court rules on Georgia man in immigration case – WABE
+Supreme Court docket guidelines on Georgia man in immigration case – WABE

 A sharply divided Supreme Court ruled Monday that federal courts are powerless to review immigration officials’ decisions in some deportation cases, even if they have made what a dissenting judiciary calls “egregious errors of fact.”